Service and Emotional Support Animal Policy

 Service animals accompanying campus visitors with disabilities are welcome in all areas of campus that are open to the public (except in situations determined to apply under the Section VI (B) above) and university residential space.
 Specific questions related to the use of service animals at the University by visitors should be directed to Disability Support Services.

 Faculty, staff, students, and tenants with a disability who utilize a service animal are not required to register the animal with any University office, but may be asked what services the animal has been trained to perform.
-However, University Housing and Residential Life may request advance notice of a service animal to be in residence through its housing accommodation portion of the housing application.
+However, University Housing and Residence Life may request advance notice of a service animal to be in residence through its housing accommodation portion of the housing application.

 Employees (faculty, staff, or student employees) who wish to train service animals must have prior approval of the appropriate unit administrator.
 If approved, the training must not conflict with hours of scheduled work at the University or job responsibilities.